Panic-Manic/Panic-Manic/README.md

 - Darkshippers,,
 - Trollers,,
 - Ragebaiters,,
-- Anyone engaging in non-joking toxicity,,
+- Anyone engaging in genuine toxicity,, (not playful or joking),,

   ————————————————————